Differences Between XIRR and CAGR: Meaning, Formula and Examples

 It depends on the type of investment.
 For investments with regular cash flows, such as lump sum investments, CAGR is a good enough measure of returns.
 However, for investments with irregular cash flows, such as SIPs, XIRR is a better measure of returns.

-For short-term investments, focus on absolute return.
-For longer durations, use CGAR for a clearer perspective.
+For short-term investments, absolute return is more effective.
+For longer durations, CGAR provides a clearer perspective.
 CAGR facilitates easy comparison of investments held for varying periods.

-CAGR is also called annualized return.
+Yes, CAGR is also called annualised return.
 It evens out investment return fluctuations over time.
-It’s a valuable tool for comparing investments with varying returns across different periods.

 Generally, an XIRR above 12% signals strong performance for equity funds.
-For debt funds, anything exceeding 7.5% is considered favorable.
-If you are wondering how much XIRR is good, consider consulting a financial advisor.
+For debt funds, anything exceeding 7.5% is considered favourable.
+However, it is advisable to consult a financial advisor to determine the ideal XIRR based on your risk tolerance.

 More Difference Related Articles from Investment domain on smallcase –